dedoc/scramble/docs/usage/request.md

 This will override defaults and `todoItem` parameter in docs will have `string` type and corresponding description from the PhpDoc.

 ## Body
-${name} understands request body based on request validation rules.
+Scramble understands request body based on request validation rules.

 This is the source of truth both for the code and for the docs.

-Currently, there are 2 ways of validating requests that are understood by ${name}:
+Currently, there are 2 ways of validating requests that are understood by Scramble:

 - Call to `validate` on `$request` or `$this` in controller’s method
 - `rules` method on custom `FormRequest` class